Hearing Loop and Assisted Listening Systems

 There is an accessible restroom available just inside the main lobby.

-Sensory-friendly performances are designed to be welcoming to everyone, including individuals on the autism spectrum, those with developmental or cognitive challenges, and those with other sensory sensitivities.
-Children and families are welcome!
+Sensory-friendly performances are designed to be welcoming to everyone, including adults and children who have been diagnosed with an autism spectrum disorder, those with developmental or cognitive challenges, and those with other sensory sensitivities.
 A few things you can expect at a sensory-friendly show:

 - No flashing or intense lights; no loud or sudden sounds.
 Sensory-friendly productions have been designed (or modified) to ensure they are not overly stimulating for patrons.